Outbreak of the First Intifada: Christmas lull and subsequent resurgence of unrest

-For a few days over the Christmas period in 1987, the unrest in the occupied Palestinian territories lessened.
+For a few days over the Christmas period in 1987, the unrest in the occupied Palestinian territories lessened, although some incidents continued, particularly commercial strikes.
 A report in Bethlehem from The New York Times on Christmas Day described: "An uneasy quiet reigned today throughout the West Bank and the Gaza Strip as Israeli security forces continued making arrests...
 'Like any wave there is a peak and then it quiets down,' the army spokesman, Ephraim Lapid, said.
 'This is a relative quieting down.'"
 Mayor Bethlehem Elias Freij cancelled his traditional Christmas Day reception for the first time because of the unrest.
 The Jewish Telegraphic Agency reported shortly after Christmas Day that: "Israeli security forces will remain in strength and in a high state of alert in the territories, at least through Jan.
 1. That is the anniversary of the founding of Al Fatah, the mainstream terrorist group of the Palestine Liberation Organization.
 The occasion has triggered disturbances in the past.
 But military sources cited the peaceful Christmas celebrations in Bethlehem and other Christian sites as evidence that calm has been restored and 'we are in full control of the situation.'"

-On 27 December, the Israeli military began the trials of the hundreds of Palestinians who had been arrested since 8 December, held under military law, with the aim of completing the trials as quickly as possible.
+On 27 December, the Israeli military began the trials of the hundreds of Palestinians who had been arrested since 8 December, held under military law, with no right of appeal, and with Israeli lawyers called up for IDF reserve duty, with the aim of completing the trials as quickly as possible.
 The proceedings of the trials attracted significant concern over their fairness.
 Yaron Rabinowitz, an Israeli former military prosector in Gaza, claimed that "I witnessed trials in which a group of 40 defendants were brought before a judge.
 Those who pleaded guilty had to step forward and raise their hands.
 This is no way to hold a trial."
+Other legal criticis inside Israel dubbed the trials "assembly-line justice."
 In response to the trials, all Palestinian lawyers declared a strike.